pauloreis-ds/Machine-Learning-ROADMAP/1 - Classification/README.md

 - **Accuracy**
-**Informally, accuracy is the fraction of predictions our model got right.** As you can see in one the image above.
+**Informally, accuracy is the fraction of predictions our model got right.** As you can see in the image above.
 [This explanation](https://developers.google.com/machine-learning/crash-course/classification/accuracy) is pretty good, so I'll just leave the link for you to explore.